New England 2024 David Moskovitz & Bambi Jones Whitefield, Maine Leopold Conservation Award Recipient

 Like at HVNC, Hidden Valley Farm maintains a trail network for non-motorized recreation.
 Although not a public preserve, Hidden Valley Farm is open year-round to all.
 Of its 1,200 acres, 15 continue to be managed organically for a neighborhood CSA.

 Hidden Valley Farm also contains wetlands, streams, and vernal pools.
 More than 20 miles of carefully designed logging roads and recreational trails prevent soil erosion and protect water quality.
-Soil-disturbing management activities are limited to frozen or dry-ground conditions, and brush piles, bird boxes and retaining trees – which provide habitat or food – are maintained or installed for wildlife.
+Soil-disturbing management activities are limited to frozen or dry-ground conditions.
+Brush piles, bird boxes and retaining trees – which provide habitat or food – are maintained or installed for wildlife.

 It's clear that David and Bambi’s collaborative conservation efforts have taken root.
 Just as their forestland has grown, so has their impact.